lucareggio/lucareggio.github.io/_pages/home.md

 permalink: /
 ---

+Since September 2024 I have been a tenure-track researcher (RTT in the Italian system) at the Department of Mathematics _"Federigo Enriques_" of the [Università degli Studi di Milano](https://www.unimi.it/en).
-Since February 2022 I am Senior Research Fellow at [University College London](https://www.ucl.ac.uk/), where I work on Samson Abramsky's EPSRC project _"Resources in Computation_".
-Before that, I was a Marie Skłodowska-Curie fellow at Oxford University, where I carried out my project [D-FINED]({{ site.url }}{{ site.baseurl }}/MSCA).
+Previously, between 2020 and 2024, I was a Senior Research Fellow at [University College London](https://www.ucl.ac.uk/), where I worked on Samson Abramsky's EPSRC project _"Resources in Computation_", and a Marie Skłodowska-Curie fellow at Oxford University, where I carried out my project [D-FINED]({{ site.url }}{{ site.baseurl }}/MSCA).
 I am mainly interested in logic and its categorical, algebraic and topological facets.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >